The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 - Which markets will you be present on?
 Are you aware of the legal requirements or limitations on each market?

-The goal by the end of the requirements & market analysis stage is to have a project plan, which features an SRS document that states the technology that was chosen for the project, along with an estimated project timeline and budget.
+By the end of the requirements & market analysis stage, the goal is to have a project plan, which features an SRS document that states the technology that was chosen for the project, along with an estimated project timeline and budget.

 That said, let’s review the further stages in the enterprise application development process.